Concrete Anchor Drill Bit and Hole Size Chart

 Drilling Tips

-- Always use a carbide-tipped SDS-plus or SDS-max hammer drill bit rated for concrete.
+- Always use a carbide-tipped SDS+ or rotary hammer drill bit rated for concrete.
 Standard masonry bits will dull quickly and produce oversized holes.
+Shop Relton SDS+ anchor bits →

 - Hold the drill perpendicular to the surface — an angled hole reduces holding power and can prevent the anchor from seating flush.